 For World Refugee Day last year, Kiva—a nonprofit online crowdfunding platform connecting would-be entrepreneurs in underserved communities to microlenders around the world—facilitated the funding of $1 million in loans to refugees in a week.
 This year, the organization achieved the same amount in just a day.

 Through Kiva’s website, anyone can offer loans in increments as small as $25 to borrowers in more than 85 countries who might otherwise have limited access to them.
 But with so many moving parts—a global internal team, a partner network of 300 organizations, millions of microtransactions and borrowers—piecemeal communication and one-off chat tools weren’t getting the job done.

-With Slack, Kiva is able to keep its organization mission-focused and running smoothly throughout seven global offices, from San Francisco to Sierra Leone.
+With Slack, the channel-based messaging platform, Kiva is able to keep its organization mission-focused and running smoothly throughout seven global offices, from San Francisco to Sierra Leone.

 “Collaboration over email or Gchat was challenging for a global workforce like ours, which also has several remote teams.
 We needed an internal communication tool like Slack to keep teams connected and working cohesively.”

 Scaling micro-funding to a macro level with Slack

 Since 2005, Kiva has facilitated over $1.3 billion in loans to more than 3 million borrowers around the world.
 It’s also expanded its loan offerings beyond traditional business loans to include loans for education, farming equipment and family emergency care.